 COBIT 2019 also introduced the concept of focus areas, which detail specific governance topics or issues.
 Organizations are able to include or remove focus areas based on their specific needs.
 These can include small and medium enterprises, digital transformation, cybersecurity and privacy.

-What Does the COBIT 2019 Training Course Cover?
+What Does this COBIT Training Cover?

-The COBIT 2019 training course covers all the relevant information that students will need to know to successfully pass the COBIT 2019 certification exam.
+The COBIT training covers all the relevant information that students will need to know to successfully pass the COBIT 2019 certification exam.
 Students will be provided with a comprehensive foundation that enables them to assist their organizations in achieving their goals regarding the governance and management of enterprise IT.

 The course will cover the four key elements of the COBIT 2019 release.
 These elements are: